dbfannin/ngx-logger/README.md

 ## Usage

-To use the Logger, you will need import it locally, then call one of the logging functions
+To use the Logger, you will need to import it locally, then call one of the logging functions

 ```typescript
 import { Component } from "@angular/core";